argen/site/_drafts/2020-11-22-tips-for-remote-working.md

 ### Async-first

-> Use real-time communication sometimes, but favour asynchronous communication most of the time.
+> Favour asynchronous communication most of the time, and use real-time communication sometimes

 What does that mean?
 The next time you open your calendar app and try to add something or think "we should have a meeting to..." **STOP**.
 Really think if you need to discuss this in a video call or real-time meeting.
 Can't this meeting be an email?
 Or maybe a Slack thread or Direct Message that your colleagues can follow up on their own time.
 Meetings should be your last resort, not the first option.